Montana/gagg/README.md

 The theme in question here is http://www.mojomarketplace.com/item/fusion-magazine-wordpress-theme, you can see the edited version at www.gagg.us.

 I might replace some of the outstanding JS with ShiftJS -- depending on what problems I run into.
 I doubt this will need to be done though.

+This is not finished, and a work in progress, via discussions between her and I.